DaanVervacke/pytoledo/README.md

-# pyToledo
+# pytoledo

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/DaanVervacke/pyToledo)
 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/DaanVervacke/pyToledo)
 ![GitHub Repo stars](https://img.shields.io/github/stars/DaanVervacke/pyToledo)

-pyToledo is a Python library to interact with the common virtual learning environment for the Association KU Leuven a.k.a Toledo.
+pytoledo is a Python library to interact with the common virtual learning environment for the Association KU Leuven a.k.a Toledo.

+**v3.0.0 adds support for KU Leuven Authenticator, which is now mandatory for all students**

 ## Motivation

 My goal was to provide an easy way to interact with the various KU Leuven API endpoints.

 This library reproduces the Toledo portal login flow and returns a requests Session object that keeps track of your cookies and headers.

 With this basic session object you can query these endpoints:

 - Enrollments
 - Upcoming courses
 - Events (messages and updates)

 Optionally:

 1. Extend this basic session with kuloket cookies.
 This allows you to query the following endpoints:
     - Schedule
 2. Extend this basic session with toledo dashboard cookies.
 This allows you to query the following endpoints:
     - Todo (tasks and tests)

 Good to know: